 What is it?

-Changing the physical conditions or physical environment, either by moving to a new school building or seeking to improve the structure, air quality, noise, light, or temperature of an existing building or classroom.
+The physical environment is the school building and the physical conditions of the school.
+Related interventions include moving to a new school building and improving the design, air quality, noise, light, or temperature of an existing building or classroom.

 How effective is it?

-Overall, changes to the physical environment of schools are unlikely to have a direct effect on learning beyond the extremes (i.e. once an adequate building standard has been achieved).
+Overall, changes to the physical environment of schools are unlikely to have a direct effect on learning except at the extremes: impact is minimal once an adequate building standard has been achieved.

-Moving to a new building could be an effective part of a whole school change that seeks to change behaviour and establish new norms (similar to introducing or changing School Uniform), but there is no evidence that new buildings or particular aspects of architecture directly improve learning.
-Where a new building is being used as a catalyst for change, there is some evidence supporting the impact of co-design, or involving teachers and other staff in taking responsibility for learning spaces and changing their behaviours as they adapt to new regroupings.
+Moving to a new building could be an effective part of a whole school change that seeks to improve behaviour and establish new norms (similar to introducing or changing School Uniform), but there is no evidence that new buildings or particular aspects of architecture directly improve learning.
+Where a new building is being used as a catalyst for change, there is some evidence supporting co-design, or involving teachers and other staff in the process to help them take responsibility for learning spaces and change their behaviours as they adapt to new settings.

 Most individual factors in the physical environment show a relationship with learning only at the extremes.
 If the noise levels are very high (such as under the flight path of an airport) then there can be a measurable detrimental effect on learning.
 Very warm (particularly above 30°C) and very humid conditions can cause a loss of concentration and drowsiness.
-It appears that lighting in schools is usually adequate for reading and writing.
+Very low lighting levels can be a barrier to reading and writing but it appears that lighting in schools is usually adequate.

 No robust impact evaluations of the effect of physical environment on academic outcomes appear to have been conducted in Australia in recent years.
 A 2001 review commissioned by the Commonwealth Department for Education recommended further primary research in this area.
 The existing studies on physical environments in Australian schools focus on quality of classrooms, working in open-plan spaces, outdoor working spaces, and the use of audio assistance within the classroom.
 Open-plan classrooms are becoming increasingly popular in Australia, with some tentative evidence emerging that this layout may foster teacher collaboration and student group work.